akthammomani/Random-Forests-Multi-Class-Classifier/README.md

 The Random Forest algorithm introduces extra randomness when growing trees; instead of searching for the very best feature when splitting a node, it searches for the best feature among a random subset of features.
 This results in a greater tree diversity, which (once again) trades a higher bias for a lower variance, generally yielding an overall better model.

+## Further Diveristy with Random Forests:
+  * Random Forests is an ensemble method that uses a decision tree as a base estimator.
+  * Each estimator is trained on a different bootstrap sample having the same size as the training set.
+  * RF introduces further randomization than bagging when training each of the base estimators.
+  * When each tree is trained, only d features can be sampled at each node without replacement, where d is a number smaller than the total number of features.